-The major code is 6742 and the degree title is Master of Arts in Special Education.
-The program is listed as Special Education (Online Program) (Masters) in the MSU application portal.
+The major code is 6788 and the degree title is Master of Arts in Special Education Leadership: Multi-Tiered Systems of Support.
+The program is listed as Special Education Leadership: Multi-Tiered Systems of Support (Online Program) (Masters) in the MSU application portal.

 When is the application deadline?

-The deadline to apply to the Summer semester (the preferred semester to start) is February 1.
-The deadline for Fall semester admission is June 1 and Spring semester is October 1.
+The deadline to apply to the Fall Semester (the preferred semester to start) is June 1.
+The deadline for Spring Semester is October 1 and Summer Semester is February 1.

 How long is the program?
 Can you complete it on a part-time basis?

 The Master of Arts in Special Education Leadership: MTSS is designed to be completed within approximately two years of matriculation, though full-time versus part-time status will affect the length of the program because many courses are offered only once a year.

 What is the average course load per semester?

 Typically students take two courses (six credits).
 A helpful rule of thumb is to devote at least two hours per credit outside of class, in addition to the online contact hours for the course.
 This means a minimum of nine hours per week per three-credit course.